 “Not yet.
 I want a moment with her first.”

 “Of course, my lord.”
-Hinges squeaked and a door closed.
+Hinges squeaked, and a door closed.

 Fileus’s heart pounded.
 He held his breath and strained his ears.
 A soft whimper of a cry came from the other side.